linxinshi/EntityRetrievalTAS/README.md

 2. From our own experience, the TAS approach is more effective in helping retrieval models scroing against the single catchall field.
 Replacing the normalizing weights (1-alpha)/(1-alpha^{k}) by a small weight between 0 and 1 (e.g. 1/300) may obtain more consistently stable performance on verbose queries such as natural language questions.

 3. The quality of index will greatly affect the performance.
-After this the parameter alpha and the normalizing weight may affect the performance a bit (-/+ 5%).
+After this the parameter alpha and the normalizing weight may affect the performance a bit (-/+ 10%).

-4. If you want to exactly reproduce the results brought by TAS reported in the paper, the following tricks might be helpful:
+4. If you want to improve its practical performance or reproduce the results brought by TAS reported in the paper, the following small tricks might be helpful:

-    1. only TAS for entites that has positive term frequencies given a query term (for keyword-based queries this strategy works well).
+    1. only TAS for entites that has positive term frequencies given a query term.

     2. for entites that have no categories, use the original version of the model (i.e. no TAS) to score them.